nichcode/PAL/README.md

 PAL is transparent.
 All queries — window size, position, monitor info, and more — reflect the current platform state.
 Using PAL is like working directly with the OS: it applies no hidden logic, makes no assumptions, and leaves behavior fully in your control.

+The goal is very simple, write low-level cross-platform code without having per platform files all over the place.
+Example: `renderer_vulkan`, `renderer_d3d12`, `window_win32`, etc.
+PAL makes it possible to safely mix native API with its API in a very straight forward way.
+This is one of the main reasons why PAL exists.

 This approach gives you total control: you handle events, manage resources, and cache state explicitly.
 PAL provides the building blocks; how you use them — whether for simple applications or advanced frameworks — is entirely up to you.

 Example – Get Window Size